edolinsky/pique/README.md

 # Design Patterns

-Play takes most of its design from the Model-View-Controller design pattern, but also makes use of singletons, templates, builders, observers, data access objects, and possibly some others we may have forgotten about.
+Pique takes most of its design from the Model-View-Controller design pattern, but also makes use of singletons, templates, builders, observers, data access objects, and possibly some others we may have forgotten about.